-In this article, we are going to share a complete list of Japanese proverbs known in Japan as Kotowaza.
-The famous Ninja phrases, famous for saying little, but speaking the truth.
+In this article, we will share a complete list of Japanese proverbs known in Japan as Kotowaza.
+The famous Ninja phrases, known for speaking little but speaking the truth.

-The word referring to Proverbs in Japanese is written Kotowaza [谚] which besides proverb, can mean saying, aphorism and quote.
-Japanese proverbs do not usually make so much sense, because Japanese grammar is very simple.
+The word referring to proverbs in Japanese is written as kotowaza [谚] which, besides proverb, can mean saying, aphorism, and quotation.
+Japanese proverbs often do not make much sense because Japanese grammar is very simple.

-To understand a Kotowaza, it is necessary to delve into the meaning of the ideograms presented in the sentence.
-I will try to explain in detail each Japanese proverb and also quote a similar saying in English.
+To understand a Kotowaza, it is necessary to delve into the meaning of the ideograms presented in the phrase.
+I will try to explain each Japanese proverb in detail and also mention a similar saying in Portuguese.

 We also recommend reading:

-- Ichariba Choode - The union in Okinawa sayings
+- Ichariba Choode – The union in Okinawa proverbs

 - Love in Japanese + 50 ways to say I love you

-- Seisho no shomei – Japanese Bible Books
+- Seisho no shomei – Books of the Bible in Japanese

 List of Japanese Proverbs – Kotowaza